wxssbxss0/space_launches/README.md

   - `test_worker.py` verifies each plotting function returns valid PNG bytes.

 - **kubernetes/**
-  *(Future work)* Helm charts and Kubernetes manifests for deploying API, worker, and Redis in a cluster.
+  Contains two environment folders `prod/` and `test/` each with 8 Kubernetes manifest files (Deployments, Services, PVCs, and Ingresses) for rolling out the Redis cache, Flask API, and Worker components on a cluster.

+- **Makefile**
+  Provides convenient commands to build the Docker images, start and stop the Docker Compose services, view logs, and run the test suite against the live Redis-backed API.
+  - Use command: ```make all``` to run all commands at once.

 ## Unit Tests